anz-bank/sysl/demo/codegen/GRPCProtoGeneration/readme.md

 hello.sysl: has the sysl that's compiled into .proto in the hello directory

-server: An implementaton of the hello server

-gen: Has the .proto and the pb.go files generated from sysl and protoc respectively
+hello: Has the .proto and the pb.go files generated from sysl and protoc respectively